Central Heating Pumps

 The central heating pump is an overlooked but essential component of the central heating system.
 The pump distributes hot water around your home.
 If your pump fails, you will have no hot water on tap or any heating.
 An old or incorrectly fitted pump can cause issues with your hot water supply and central heating.

 Your Central Heating Pump will need to look at if you have the following problems.

 - The pump is knocking or grating

 - The pump makes no noise at all

 - The pump won’t start

 - Only some radiators are getting warm

-Sometimes the pump will appear to be running, but no radiators are getting hot, the propellers could be stuck and will need releasing, that could be the end of the problem but if it keeps happening regularly the pump could be nearing the end of its life and a replacement will be in order.
+Sometimes the pump will appear to be running.
+Still, no radiators are getting hot, the propellers could be stuck and will need releasing, which could be the end of the problem, but if it keeps happening regularly, the pump could be nearing the end of its life, the replacement will be in order.

 A leaking pump is caused by a worn seal or corrosion in the pump itself.
 Worn seals can usually be replaced.
 If your pump is leaking due to corrosion, it will need to be replaced.

 If your pumps are not working at all, it could be down to a blown a fuse, faulty wiring, or the pump has reached the end of its life and will need replacing.